- Find a Cottage

 Guests with children

-Due to various factors relating to safety at this property, children under ten years of age are not allowed.
+Due to various factors relating to safety at this property, children under six years of age are not allowed.
 At the time of booking please insert the ages of your children in the comments box on the booking form.
 Parents should be aware that there is a burn with a high drop close to the property.